 1. Employers need to keep accurate, comprehensive records to guard themselves in case of a labor dispute.
-Accurately track employee hours for working interviews, training, and regular shifts with TimeWorksTouch from Swipeclock.
-Customize settings to reflect state and industry-specific laws.
+Accurately track employee hours for working interviews, training, and regular shifts and customize for state and industry-specific laws.

-2. Be aware that a or employee may exploit even a small infraction.
-Labor courts almost always favor the worker, even if they act rapidly to make amends.
+2. Be aware that an employee may exploit even a small infraction.
+Courts almost always favor the worker, even if the employer acts rapidly to make amends.

 3. Gain a thorough understanding of state and federal labor regulations, comply with them, and keep up with changes.